billpg/HashBack/README.md

 - The TLS handshake completes with a valid certificate.  :heavy_check_mark:
 - The GET response code is 200.  :heavy_check_mark:
 - The response's `Content-Type` is `text/plain`.  :heavy_check_mark:
-- The text, once CRLF endings have been trimmed, is 256 bits encoded in BASE-64.  :heavy_check_mark:
+- The text, once any CRLF bytes have been trimmed from the end, is 256 bits encoded in BASE-64.  :heavy_check_mark:

 (If any of these tests had failed, the specific error would be indicated in a 400 error response to the initial POST request.
 As the download was successful, that isn't needed.)